 Together let’s share some HOPE!

-On October 24, 2020, recognize Brain Cancer Awareness Day by wearing your hat and spreading hope.
+On October 24, 2021, join Vivian Hicks and recognize Brain Cancer Awareness Day by wearing your hat and spreading hope.

 Hope through research.

 Hope for a cure.

 It all started back in 2018…

 Brain Tumour Foundation of Canada had the House of Commons declare October 24,

 the very first Brain Cancer Awareness Day in Canada.

 It also marked the very first Hats for Hope campaign, which saw Canadians put on their hats in support of brain cancer awareness, posting photos on social media with the hashtag, #HatsforHope.

 In 2019 and 2020, Brain Tumour Foundation of Canada took it a step further, selling thousands of Hats for Hope toques, raising funds as well as awareness.
 The campaign was a huge success, reaching millions of people on social media.

 Now, we have a unique and custom toque, not available anywhere else, and we are looking forward to seeing everyone’s posts on Brain Cancer Awareness Day October 24 – or any day during International Brain Tumour Awareness Week, October 30 – November 6, 2021.